tugboat/pakyow-web/manual/02 Getting Started.markdown

 handlers for the application.

 ### logs
-Contains the log file for the application (requests.log by default).
+Contains the log file for the application.
-TODO: what is trying to be said in the parenthesis? rename default to log?

 ### public
 Any file placed in this directory can be accessed directly through the URL